telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

     var modelUID = rowModel.get("uid"); // get method of the Kendo UI Model object var tableRow = $("[data-uid='" + modelUID + "']"); // the data-uid attribute is applied to the desired table row element.
 This UID is rendered by the Grid automatically.

-#### Add custom rows when no records are loaded
+#### Add Custom Rows When No Records Are Loaded

-When the datasource does not return any data, for example, as a result of filtering, a table row with some user-friendly message can be manually added:
+When the datasource does not return any data, for example, as a result of filtering, a table row with some user-friendly message can be manually added.

-###### Example - add a table row in the [dataBound](/api/javascript/ui/grid#events-dataBound) event handler of the Grid
+The example below demonstrates how to add a table row in the [dataBound](/api/javascript/ui/grid#events-dataBound) event handler of the Grid.

+###### Example

     function onGridDataBound(e) {
         if (!e.sender.dataSource.view().length) {